technofocus-pte/defforendpointdepth/Lab 05/Lab 5 - Investigating Microsoft Defender for Endpoint Generated Alerts in Microsoft Sentinel_3.1.md

 6. After few minutes, the workspace will be successfully created.

-> [!Note]: In case, you did not see the workspace, then refresh the page.
+**Note**: In case, you did not see the workspace, then refresh the page.

 ![A screenshot of a computer Description automatically generated](./media/image6.png)